 Although many modern office buildings have good central heating, some businesses supplement this with portable heaters.
 If not properly controlled, a portable heater can increase the risk of fire, electrical overload, trips and burns.
 Consequently, the use of these appliances should be avoided as much as possible, particularly where a safer form of fixed heating can be provided.

-If it's been deemed appropriate to allow portable heaters, make sure that the hazards they may present are properly assessed by someone suitable competent to ensure they're overloading the building's electrical installation.
+If it's been deemed appropriate to allow portable heaters, make sure that the hazards they may present are properly assessed by someone suitably competent to ensure they're not overloading the building's electrical installation.

 All of the heating appliances need to be taken into account when assessing health and safety and fire risks.
 A fire could start in seconds simply from papers falling off a desk and landing close to an operating portable heater.
 To avoid this example scenario, don’t allow things to be placed on top of heaters and provide guards if necessary.

 Intellectual property (IP) is defined as "something unique that you physically create", and there are various types of protection for it.
 The most relevant types for professional services are likely to be trademarks, used to safeguard product names and logos, and copyright, an automatic right covering "Writing and literary works, art, photography, films, TV, music, web content [and] sound recordings".

 Until your intellectual property is registered you may require a non-disclosure agreement with those you discuss it with.
 Don’t forget the risk that can come from your own employees and ensure that they are fully aware of the potential cyber threats that could leave your business vulnerable to intellectual property theft and how to avoid becoming a victim.

 Offices and other premises that professional services operate from often contain a large amount of people, each with their own computer equipment and paperwork.
 While management have responsibilities related to housekeeping, employees should be made aware of the hazards presented by cables, waste and spillages, including the slips and trips and fire risks.